-Trigger finger is when a finger or thumb gets stuck in a bent position, like you are squeezing a trigger.
-Once it gets “unstuck,” your finger will pop straight out, like a trigger being released.
+Trigger finger occurs when a finger or thumb gets stuck in a bent position, as if you were squeezing a trigger.
+Once it gets unstuck, the finger pops straight out, like a trigger being released.

 In severe cases the finger cannot be straightened.
 Surgery is needed to correct it.

 Tendons connect muscles to bones.
 When you tighten a muscle, it pulls on the tendon, and this causes the bone to move.